ankushcodes69/AudioScape/README.md

     - Enter the name of the song you want to download.
     - Enjoy the song with synced lyrics!

+### If The Above Steps Are Done For The First Time From The Next Time Onwards You Just Need To Do Point 3 Step 2 (If You Have Setup Python Virtual Environment) And Then Just Point 5

 # To-Do List:
 | Task | Status |